|

 Fingolfin.

 It is possible, said Legolas.
-Humans are a
+Men are a hardy

 No, said Eowyn, firmly.
 No, you have the Harvest